Ryun1/CIPs/cps-key-based-spo-cold-credentials/README.md

 ### 2. Smart Contract Stake Pools

 Smart contracts on Cardano allow for expressive logic to be applied to control script-based credentials.
+Being able to apply such logic to pool operations would facilitate a set of complex upcases.

+### 3. Less hassle when interacting with tools

+- colkeys are sometimes used for other governance tooling stuff
+- scripts are easy to use than getting a key out of a safe

 ## Goals
 <!-- A list of goals and non-goals a project is pursuing, ranked by importance.
 These goals should help understand the design space for the solution and what the underlying project is ultimately trying to achieve.